 Recently, new deep learning technologies brought great advances in the field of image recognition.
 State-of-the-art machine learning methods, especially deep learning models, are highly robust and provide accurate real-time object detection and image classification.
 Hence, AI vision can perform video analytics with the video of common surveillance cameras, IP cameras, or USB webcams.

 New computing architectures make it possible to run deep learning anywhere.
-In computer vision, Edge AI combines edge computing with on-device Machine Larning (ML) in distributed AI vision systems.
+In computer vision, Edge AI combines Edge Computing with on-device Machine Learning (ML) in distributed AI vision systems.
 Such Edge ML technologies make computer vision systems private, scalable and robust enough to implement intelligent vision systems in public places and on-campus.

 Applications of Computer Vision in the Education Sector